ehgh/PARSRec-Explainable-Personalized-Attention-fused-Recurrent-Sequential-Recommendation/README.md

 ## Basic Usage
 ### 1. Generate Synthetic data
-To generate the synthetic dataset, choose the argument values in the *'synthetic_data_generator.sh'* file and run this command in the terminal:
+To generate the synthetic dataset, choose the argument values in the *"synthetic_data_generator.sh"* file and run this command in the terminal:

     ./synthetic_data_generator.sh

-This will generaet the synthetic dataset in the folder 'data/' in default mode.
+This will generate the synthetic dataset in the default mode folder *data/*.
 You can set the data directory via *'-data-directory'* argument.

 To get the list of parameters and definitions, run this line in the terminal: